desin0902/Pygame-Game-Engine-and-Game/README.md

 parents.py: Contains all of the superclasses for the most generic practical versions of all of the types in the game.

+soundmanager.py: A sound manager to handle all of the sounds in the game.
+Fascilitates easy muting and unmuting.

 sprites.py: Contains the different sprite classes in the game, the camera, collision detection, the button function, sound effects, and sprite animation management.

 utils.py: Contains all of the classes and functions necessary for utilities, like UI elements and the camera.